Thieves strike priceless treasure trove in Dresden museum heist | DW | 25.11.2019

 The Grünes Gewölbe houses one of Europe's largest collection of treasures.
-Thieves have broken into the museum and targeted the historic collection.
+Thieves have broken into the museum and targeted the historic collection, reportedly making away with over a billion euros worth of valuables.

 Thieves broke into Dresden's Grünes Gewölbe early Monday morning, police said.